 - Workshop Extension: If anyone is interested in extending the workshop by 1 or 2 days, please let us know and we can put together some great ideas for you!

-Please arrive in Kanab, UT prior to 2PM on Friday March 8 for the orientation session at the Best Western Hotel.
+The orientation session begins at 2PM on Monday March 23 at the Best Western Hotel in Kanab.
 We didn’t include hotel stays on this trip to allow you the flexibility of a lodging option of your choice.
 If you book with the Best Western Red Hills, you will get a 10% discount by mentioning our workshop.
-You will need lodging for the nights of 8th, 9th, and 10th.
-We will finish the workshop around 8PM on March 11th so it's up to you if you want to stay in Kanab that night or head somewhere else.
+You will need lodging for the nights of 23, 24, and 25th.
+We will finish the workshop around 8PM on March 26th so it's up to you if you want to stay in Kanab that night or head somewhere else.
 You will also have the option to skip the last post-processing session and or group dinner if you need to catch a flight.

 All participants on this trip should be in reasonably good physical condition.
 We aren't planning any long hikes on this trip, but the uneven terrain, sand, and steep uphills can make short hikes seem much harder.
 You should be comfortable walking around 2-3 miles per day.